Academic Course Transfer

 - Confirming Transferable Coursework

-- Upon acceptance to TWU, students may view their transfer work and unofficial transcript through Webadvisor.
+- Upon acceptance to TWU, students may view their transfer work and unofficial transcript through Pioneer Portal, Self-Service.

-- No undergraduate coursework taken as part of a B.A. or B.S. program will be posted to the TWU transcript for students accepted as post-baccalaureate students.
+- No undergraduate coursework taken as part of a completed bachelor's degree program will be posted to the TWU transcript for students accepted as post-baccalaureate students.

 - Application of transferable coursework to specific degree plans is at the discretion of the student’s academic department.